Radio Application Form Tips

-Here I will take an example from my hospital radio experience to address the example question above.
+Here I'll take an example from my hospital radio experience to address the example question above.

-Every week I had to do a ward round with the team.
+Every week I had to perform a ward round with the team.

 Going on to the wards is scary, and some volunteers didn’t want to do it.
 I spoke to them, and I showed them I understood their fears.
 Through dialogue, I built a relationship with them, and I showed them why we did ward rounds and what benefit it gave the patients.

 I used skills of understanding, reasoning and communication.
-I got these skills from dealing with patients and staff on a weekly basis.
+I got these skills from dealing with patients and staff every week.

 The result was the volunteers did the ward round and felt brilliant afterwards.